HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 WLAN-only and VoWiFi devices

-Section titled “WLAN-only and VoWiFi devices”Phones offering a voice service only over Wi-Fi (operator-subscription VoWiFi, voice applications integrated into the service of an MVNO) were brought into the HAC scope in 2017 by FCC 17-94.
+Section titled “WLAN-only and VoWiFi devices”Handsets offering operator-grade voice over Wi-Fi alongside a mobile service (operator-subscription VoWiFi, voice applications integrated into the service of an MVNO) are treated within the HAC framework.
 A pure Wi-Fi terminal without an associated CMRS function remains out of scope as long as it does not offer a two-way service-quality telephony service.
 The boundary is not always clear-cut, and the FCC rules case by case through KDBs and ruling letters.

 Vehicle-embedded phones (eCall, ambient calling)